Managing Director TOPdesk Hungary

 No matter what the reason is for the delay, tell your customer about it.
 Most customers won’t mind waiting, as long as they know their call hasn’t slipped through the cracks.
 Promise your customer you’ll keep in touch, even if there aren’t any changes in the status of their call.

 Clearly indicate when your service desk will get in touch.
 You don’t always have to get in touch by phone.
 In your self-service portal you can publish the date you hope to close the call.
 Is that date getting closer?
 Send the customer an update.
 Make the message friendly.
 For instance: "Unfortunately we don’t have news about your printer yet.
 We are waiting for our supplier, but we haven’t been able to reach them so far.
 But we will keep trying and we will get in touch with you again soon.”

-In an optimal case, you have mapped your customer’s journey through your services.
-This formalises your entire service delivery through the eyes of your customers.
+The situation discussed in this blog is one instance in the customer’s journey through your services.
+The customer journey is a way for you to see your services through the eyes of your customers.
 In the customer journey you don’t just look at the way you handle a call, but at all the different things that affect how your customer experiences your services.
-And if you do, you will see exactly what needs to be done between a call being logged and the resolution.
-If your timeline has nothing between these two points, you need to reconsider it.